Maxim Kozlov: Awards and performances

 Kozlov has received several awards, including the Second Prize in the Russian National Cello Competition in 1993, the Gregor Piatigorsky Scholarship, and the Fanny B. Thalheimer Memorial Scholarship.
 In 2001 Kozlov participated in Polyphony of the World as a member of "Kremerata Baltica".
 He was a member of the highly applauded Monument Piano Trio with other Peabody Conservatory graduates, and after moving to South Dakota he became a member of the Dakota String Quartet.
 Kozlov has also performed as an accompanist to Adam Golka, Paul Sanchez and Alessio Bax in the 2011 and 2012 Dakota Sky International Piano festivals.
 This, and his performance with the Chamber Orchestra Kremlin at Fairfield University have been his most recent major performances.

 YouTube and Contributions to Cello Education

 In 2013 Kozlov created YouTube channel "Cellopedia".
-With over 600 videos and tens of thousands subscribers it has become one of the most popular sources for video reference for cello pedagogy repertoire.
+With hundreds of videos and over fifty thousand subscribers, it has become a popular source for video reference for cello pedagogy repertoire.
 He also runs an Instagram account, where he posts many videos with tips on cello technique, and advertises his courses.